Computing Approximate Equilibria in Weighted Congestion Games via Best-Responses: Introduction

 On the algorithmic side, there have been many negative results concerning exact equilibria in various classes of congestion games.
 Fabrikant et al.~\cite{Fabrikant2004a} showed that even in the unweighted case of a network congestion game, computing equilibria is PLS-complete.
-Dunkel and Schulz~\cite{Dunkel2008} showed that it is strongly NP-complete to determine whether an equilibrium exists in a given weighted congestion game.
-As a further negative result, Ackermann et al.~\cite{Ackermann2008} proved that it is PLS-complete to compute equilibria even in the linear unweighted case.
-These hardness results motivated the search for efficient methods to compute \emph{approximate} equilibria.
-In general, this is again a computationally hard problem; Skopalik and V\"ocking~\cite{Skopalik2008} showed that for any polynomially computable $\rho$, finding a $\rho$-approximate equilibrium in a congestion game is a PLS-complete problem.
+Dunkel and Schulz~\cite{Dunkel2008} showed that it is strongly NP-complete to determine whether an equilibrium exists in a given weighted congestion game.\footnote{Christodoulou et al.~\cite{cggpw2020} showed that this remains hard even for approximate equilibria and polynomial congestion games.} As a further negative result, Ackermann et al.~\cite{Ackermann2008} proved that it is PLS-complete to compute equilibria even in the linear unweighted case.
+These hardness results motivated the search for polynomial-time methods to compute \emph{approximate} equilibria.
+In general, this remains a computationally hard problem; Skopalik and V\"ocking~\cite{Skopalik2008} showed that for any polynomially computable $\rho$, finding a $\rho$-approximate equilibrium in a congestion game is a PLS-complete problem.
 The focus of research thus shifted towards searching for positive algorithmic results for $\rho$-approximate equilibria of various special classes of weighted congestion games.
 The first such result was obtained by Chien and Sinclair~\cite{Chien2011}, who showed convergence of the best-response dynamics, in symmetric unweighted congestion games with ``well-behaved'' cost functions, to $(1 + \varepsilon)$-approximate equilibria in polynomially many steps with respect to $\varepsilon^{-1}$ and the number of players.